bmo-node/bmo/packages/mocker/README.md

 ```

 ```
+**[DEPRECATED]**
 container.extend(package)

 either an object with a dependencies key or the name of a package that exposes a dependencies property.
 The dependencies will be included when the container is built.

+This function is deprecated, declare extensions as a part of you "bmo" config in the project's package.json
 ```

 ```